FEniCS/web/conference/pages_2024/proceedings.md

   template](https://www.springer.com/gp/authors-editors/book-authors-editors/your-publication-journey/manuscript-preparation)
   (following book chapter) and be 6-10 pages including references.
 Initial submissions should be made in PDF format.
-Authors will be invited to submitted original figures and source files if accepted.
+Authors will be invited to submitted original imafes and files if accepted in a single `.zip` or `.tar.gz` archive without a directory hierarchy.

 * All chapters are expected to be accompanied by code released under an [open source initiative](https://opensource.org) approved license and uploaded to